Starcounter/Docs/docs/topic-guides/working-with-starcounter/installation.md

 # Installation

-Installing Starcounter is straight forward and just like installing any other software application.
-Following sections guide you through the installation process:
+You install Starcounter by downloading and running an installer.
+The following sections describe how to install Starcounter and the different options you have during the installation:

 ### How to install